Nelvana: 1990s

 In March 1999, Nelvana reported a 75% increase in earnings in 1998, credited to increased original production and sales of its library programming, the deal with CBS, and the addition of a publishing business with the acquisition of Kids Can Press.
-In August 1999, Nelvana announced a US$40 million deal to produce six new series based on popular children's books for a planned PBS Kids block.
-The six series—Timothy Goes to School, Seven Little Monsters, Corduroy, Marvin the Tap-Dancing Horse, George Shrinks and Elliot Moose—were launched the following September as part of the Bookworm Bunch line-up.
+In August 1999, Nelvana announced a US$40 million deal to produce six new series based on popular children's books for a planned PBS block.
+The six series—Corduroy, Elliot Moose, Timothy Goes to School, Seven Little Monsters, George Shrinks, and Marvin the Tap-Dancing Horse—were launched the following September as part of the PBS Kids Bookworm Bunch line-up.
 That same month, it acquired the North American rights to its first anime property, Clamp's Cardcaptor Sakura (which was renamed Cardcaptors for its English dub).

 2000s

-In April 2000, Nelvana announced that it had filed for two category 2 television licenses from the Canadian Radio-television and Telecommunications Commission to launch digital cable channels.
-The first, titled "The Nelvana Channel," would've presented the company's library of material alongside related information in a picture-in-picture format.
-The second, "Booknet," was to be focused on adaptations of adult and children's literature, and would have been a 60/40 joint venture between Corus Entertainment and Nelvana.
+In April 2000, Nelvana announced that it had filed for two category 2 television licences from the Canadian Radio-television and Telecommunications Commission to launch digital cable channels.
+The first, titled "The Nelvana Channel", would have presented the company's library of material alongside related information in a picture-in-picture format.
+The second, "Booknet", was to be focused on adaptations of adult and children's literature, and would have been a 60/40 joint venture between Corus Entertainment and Nelvana.
 The channels were approved that following November.
-Both licenses expired as neither launched by the required date of November 24, 2004.
+Both licences expired as neither launched by the required date of November 24, 2004.

-On April 14, 2000, Nelvana announced its purchase of the Palo Alto-based children's book publisher Klutz in a US$74 million deal—at that time, its largest buyout ever— and integrated it into its Branded Consumer Products division.
+On April 14, 2000, Nelvana announced its purchase of the Palo Alto-based children's book publisher Klutz in a US$74 million deal—at that time, its largest buyout ever—and integrated it into its Branded Consumer Products division.
 The company, founded in 1977, was best known for its children's series, Books Plus.
 Nelvana's separate subsidiary, Kids Can, began taking advantage of the acquisition by making its output available through Klutz merchandise.

-In September 2000, Corus announced that it would acquire Nelvana for $540 million.
+In September 2000, Corus bought Nelvana for $540 million.
 The company saw the purchase as being a complement to its children's television networks, including YTV and Treehouse.

 A year after Corus' purchase, co-founders and co-CEOs Loubert and Smith left the studio.
 Loubert voluntarily left in November after Corus eliminated 50 positions from the staff, saying "The time has come that Corus will stop acquiring for a while and start operating.
 John Cassaday has made that clear, but this makes my job less rather than more".

 In 2001, Nelvana acquired the rights to the English-language version of yet another anime series, Medabots.
 The following January, Beyblade (in association with Hasbro and Mitsubishi) became its third such property.